lcsmuller/jsmn-find/README.md

 Design
 ------

-jsmn-find organizes jsmn's JSON tokens under a hashtable, so they can be searched for.
+jsmn-find organizes jsmn's JSON tokens under a hashtable, so that they can be searched for in linear time.

 Usage
 -----